artinmajdi/wound_EHR_analyzer/documentation/INSTALL.md

 ## Dependencies

-The package automatically installs all required dependencies listed in `requirements.txt`.
+The package automatically installs all required dependencies listed in `config/requirements.txt`.

 ## Configuration